fractal-bootcamp/samcrider.boilerplate-script/file_generator/source_files/nextFirebaseReadme.txt

 - Note that a git repo has been initialized in the root directory of your project!

+#### Firebase
+- You need to get your firebase config object from the Firebase console (your project on the firebase website) and add it to the .env file.
+- Go look at the .env file to see what variables are needed.

 ## Resources
 - Firebase: https://firebase.google.com/docs